-- 2. If a child fails language or math in grades K-4, he/she will be retained. - 3.
-When a student in grades K-8 fails a major subject (Language or Math) two (2) years in a row, he/she will be retained, with no option of summer school or extended school year. - Beginning in the 2014-2015 school year, a student scoring at the lowest achievement level in reading on the established state assessment for 3rd grade will not be promoted to 4th grade unless the student meets the good cause exemptions for promotion.
+- If a child fails reading, he/she will be retained. - If a child fails mathematics two (2) years in a row, he/she will be retained. - Beginning in the 2014-2015 school year, a student scoring at the lowest achievement level in reading on the established state assessment for 3rd grade will not be promoted to 4th grade unless the student meets the good cause exemptions for promotion.